dhis2/training-docs/content/android/tg_programrules.md

 ## Quick Guide

-1. Show how the program rule function in Android device.
+1. Show how program rules function on an Android device.
-2. Go to Maintenance App in DHIS2 web app and show the program rule configuartion.
+2. Go to Maintenance App in DHIS2 web app and create a program rule
-3. Show how to sync the configuration
+3. Show how to sync the metadata configuration after creating a new program rule
-4. Go to the tracker program, show the program rule with error and warning if the values are not entered in the set range.
+4. Go to the tracker program, show the program rule with the error message if the values are not entered in the set range

 ## Part 1: Program Rules on Android